quanteda/quanteda/cran-comments.md

 ## Purpose

 - A major version update with many new features and changes, documented in NEWS.md.
-- Fixes a CRAN check failure caused by documented objects ... not in the function signatures for two functions, causing CRAN errors in v1.5.2
+- Fixes a CRAN check failure caused by documented objects `...` not in the function signatures for two functions, causing CRAN errors in v1.5.2.

 ## Test environments

 * local macOS 10.15.3, R 3.6.2
 * ubuntu Ubuntu 18.04 LTS and 18.10, R 3.6.2
-* Windows Server 2012 R2 x64 (build 9600), R 3.6.2 (on Appveyor)
+* Windows release via devtools::check_win_release()
-* devtools::check_win_release()
+* Windows devel via devtools::check_win_devel()
 * rhub::check_on_solaris()

 ## R CMD check results